shapeshift/docs/security/RDP.md

   -  The ShapeShift [mobile app](https://apps.apple.com/us/app/shapeshift-buy-trade-crypto/id996569075) (a legacy system maintained by the Fox Foundation, not the ShapeShift DAO)
   -  [portis.io](https://portis.io) (Portis is now a separate company)
   -  [coincap.io](https://coincap.io) (CoinCap is now a separate company)
+  -  Physical (or emulated!)
+KeepKey devices (KeepKey is now a separate company)

 If you find an issue with something that isn't in scope, please still make a report; we'll do our best to make sure they're routed to the right people and handled appropriately.
 However, we can't offer any rewards for reports about out-of-scope systems, and we can't make any guarantees about the resolution of issues in systems the DAO doesn't maintain.